My Dearest Nemesis

 My Dearest Nemesis is a 2025 South Korean television series written by Kim Soo-yeon, directed by Lee So-hyun, and starring Moon Ga-young, Choi Hyun-wook, Im Se-mi and Kwak Si-yang.
-Based on the webtoon of the same name by Hye Jin-yang, it revolves around a boss and an employee who shared past relationship.
+Based on the webtoon of the same name by Hye Jin-yang, it revolves around a boss and an employee who shared a past relationship.
 It aired on tvN every Monday and Tuesday at 20:50 (KST) from February 17 to March 24, 2025.
 It is also available for streaming on TVING in South Korea, U-Next in Japan, Vidio in Indonesia, and Viki in selected regions.

 Synopsis

 It tells the story of Ban Ju-yeon (played by Choi) and Baek Su-jeong (played by Moon) who first meet via their online game characters during their school days, then meet again in real life as boss and employee 16 years later.